 Perhaps the most significant outcome of the workshops was that there was virtually no disagreement or concerns raised about moving towards a Ramsar Wetlands designation (J).
 As noted above, there were a number of unsolved questions about logistics in implementing this conservation initiative including the process for developing a management plan (I).
 However, equally important, there was an increased level of awareness and commitment to work together, across both the western and eastern sides of the Andes (A, B, & C).
 The positive energy was at times palatable among the participants.

 Figure 6.4.
-Small Group working session at workshop Credit: J. Gruber
+Small Group working session at workshop Photo Credit: J. Gruber